cryptonetlab/retriev/smart-contracts/appeal/README.md

-# Retriev - Smart Contract
+# Retriev Appeal - Smart Contract

+This contract is meant to be used as a collector for the new "open deals" we introduced.
+Any provider can now create deals without a deal proposal, putting down some collateral and allowing anyone (if they use this contract or a version of this contract) make appeals on that deals.

 ## Requirements